• Home

 Apart from purging the body of unwanted waste, these yogic cleansing exercises are also used to banish impurities from the mind.
 The result is a total mind-body cleanse with a plethora of short- and long-term health benefits.

-What are the Benefits of Kriyas?
+What Are the Benefits of Kriyas?

 Performing the Shat Kriyas is just like servicing your vehicle once or twice a year.
 It’s necessary to maintain optimal functioning at work and avoid breakdowns in the middle of the grocery store.